vuestorefront/vue-storefront/packages/core/docs/general/context.md

 ## API client usage

-If you want to use api-client as a separated unit.
-You can simply create an api connection and just use the api calls:
+If you want to use API-client as a separated unit, you can create an API connection and just use the API calls:

 ```js
 const { api } = createApiClient({ url: '/graphql' })